Mrs Murphy, a 48-year-old woman, has presented to hospital with jaundice. Work through the case to reach a diagnosis.

 Amylase 80 (25-115 IU/L)

-USS gallbladder – the gold standard
+USS gallbladder – the gold standard in the investigation of gallstones

 MRCP – provides detailed imaging of the biliary tree – often used for pre-operative planning of surgery